scorpzor/ReinDungeonTools/README.md

 ### Basic Usage

-1. Open the planner: `/rdt` or click the minimap button
+1. Open the addon: `/rdt` or click the minimap button
 2. Select a dungeon from the dropdown menu
 3. **Left-click** a pack to add it to the current pull
 4. Click **New Pull** to start planning the next pull